jemalloc/jemalloc/INSTALL.md

     'configure' uses this to find programs.

 In some cases it may be necessary to work around configuration results that do not match reality.
-For example, Linux 4.5 added support for the MADV_FREE flag to madvise(2), which can cause problems if building on a host with MADV_FREE support and deploying to a target without.
+For example, Linux 3.4 added support for the MADV_DONTDUMP flag to madvise(2), which can cause problems if building on a host with MADV_DONTDUMP support and deploying to a target without.
 To work around this, use a cache file to override the relevant configuration variable defined in configure.ac, e.g.:

-    echo "je_cv_madv_free=no" > config.cache && ./configure -C
+    echo "je_cv_madv_dontdump=no" > config.cache && ./configure -C

 ## Advanced compilation